castle-games/castle-tutorials/1/text.md

 ![Click 'Copy Link'](copy-link.png)

 Congratulations!
 You've made a Castle game and added it to your profile.
+You can update your game at any time by editing the '.castle' file or 'main.lua' and repeating this step.

 The next tutorial will show you how to add Castle-specific features to your game, such as storing data in a database and making posts.